Ralph Steinhauer: Personal life

-Ralph Garvin Apow (later Steinhauer) was born on June 8, 1905, at Morley, Northwest Territories (prior to the formation of the province of Alberta), the second of four children to Josiah Apow and Amelia Mildred Mumford.
+Ralph Garvin Apow (later Steinhauer) was born on June 8, 1905, at Morley, North-West Territories (prior to the establishment of Alberta as a province), the second of four children to Josiah Apow and Amelia Mildred Mumford.
 Steinhauer was a treaty Indian of Cree descent.
 Steinhauers's father Josiah died in 1908, and his mother married James Arthur Steinhauer on October 12, 1910, a descendant of the Cree Methodist missionary Henry Bird Steinhauer.

 He married Isabel Florence Margaret Davidson on November 20, 1928, and had five children.
 In 1937, Ralph Steinhauer was diagnosed with tuberculosis and a decision was made to send the three eldest children to a residential school.
 After his recovery, his wife Isabel educated the children at home after their request to have the children educated at a community school was denied on the basis of their Indigenous heritage.